rhedin/Abe_go-filemutex/README.md

 ### I forked Alex Flint's project, because Abe the Abstracting Editor might end up depending on it, and I don't want to suddenly discover that it's not there.

+I disabled the continuous integration workflow.
+It can be re-enabled by clicking Actions on the github page.
+It was running ci whenever I checked anything in.

 # FileMutex

 FileMutex is similar to `sync.RWMutex`, but also synchronizes across processes.